 All continuing affiliates may receive such consultation and assistance from Research Fellows after their first year of affiliation, but organizations that are further along in developing their capacity to use and document evidence-based practices may receive less direct assistance.
 They are welcome, however, to request specific help as needed and to attend Fellowship workshops and symposia.
 Research Fellows maintain contact with each agency to share additional documents as they area developed and to consult with agency staff as needed.

-Affiliated agencies maintain their access to all materials developed through the Graduate Research Fellowship Program, including the documents and tools that will be available on the Fellowship Program’s new website later in 2013.
+Affiliated agencies maintain their access to all materials developed through the Evidence Generation initiative, including the documents and tools that will be available on the initiative’s website.

 The Fellowship Team

 Pinkerton Graduate Research Fellows and Lewis Rudin Fellows in Applied Justice Research are supported by a team of justice and research professionals from John Jay College of Criminal Justice, including:

 Ann Jacobs, the director of John Jay’s Prisoner Reentry Institute and the principal investigator for the Pinkerton Fellowship Initiative